Measuring changes in polarisation using Singular Value Decomposition of network graphs: Methods

 \subsection{Network modelling}

-Having established these networks, we model them as Random Dot Product Graphs (RDPGs) \cite{CareyPriebeSurvey}.
-RDPGs are used instead of other graph embeddings because their optimal embedding dimension (see below) is established a priori to the analysis, so it is independent of the network’s size.
+We model social networks as Random Dot Product Graphs (RDPGs) \cite{CareyPriebeSurvey}.
+We chose this model instead of other graph embeddings because there is a data-driven method for establishing their optimal embedding dimension (see below), which is robust to changes in the network’s size.